avcourt/wallamaker/docs/README.md

 This script uses [ImageMagick](https://imagemagick.org/index.php).

 #### Linux
-Use your favorite package manager (aur, apt, yum, zipper, etc):
+Use your favorite package manager (aur, apt, yum, zipper, pacman, etc):
 `$ sudo apt install imagemagick`

 #### MacOS
 `$ brew install imagemagick`

 ## Run
-Place `cleanup.sh` and `wallamaker.sh` in a directory containing **only** your wallpapers.
-Or if you'd prefer, you can just clone this repo and place your own images in here instead.
+Place `cleanup.sh` and `wallamaker.sh` in a flat directory containing your wallpapers.

+If you'd prefer, you can just clone this repo and place your own images in here instead:

 `$ git clone https://github.com/avcourt/wallamaker.git`

 `$ cd wallamaker`

-`$ rm *.jpg`
+`$ rm *.jpg # remove the sample wallpapers ignore if you wanna keep em`

 `$ cp /your/wallpapers/* .`